 It really isn't an issue.
 LifeIsSoSweet

-The cost of having a legal entity (or to be a "sole trader") is about one small salary per month (because you need to pay for accountant and to pay "state insurance" which is de facto tax on work - if you work - you pay tax on work even if you don't earn money or earn less than your tax on work).
+The cost of having a legal entity (or to be a "sole trader") is about one small salary per month (because you need to pay for an accountant and to pay "state insurance" which is de facto tax on work - if you work - you should pay tax on work even if you don't earn money or earn less than your tax on work).
 If you earn from donations less than one small salary per month (or about one small salary per month), it is nonsensical to have legal entity.

 You pay tax on income only if you have income.
 But you pay "tax on work" ("state insurance" ) and fees for accountant regardless of your income.